-Boarding schools take sport seriously and have excellent sport facilities, on the school grounds: tennis courts, rugby and football fields, swimming pool, indoor sport centre, netball courts etc.
+Boarding schools take the sport seriously and have excellent sports facilities, on the school grounds: tennis courts, rugby and football fields, swimming pool, indoor sports centre, netball courts etc.

-In a College type school the rules are more flexible, no uniform is required but there is a dress code, no church, students may call their teachers on their first name, and the students’ programme outside the classroom is not as rigurous as in a boarding school.
-The schools are located in cities like London, Cambridge, Oxford, Birmingham.
+In a college school, the rules are more flexible: students do not wear uniforms but follow the school’s dress code, there is no church, students can address teachers by the first name, and after class, the program is not as rigorous as in -a boarding school.
+College schools are located in cities such as London, Cambridge, Oxford, Birmingham.

 Most College schools take students from the age of 14, 15 or 16.
 There are no younger students in College schools.

 Student residence or host-families accommodation is offered.
 Students have permanent supervision from the school’s staff, but they will also have enough freedom to go out with friends and colleagues.
 The accommodation may be in the school proximity or at 5-30 minutes distance.
 Students may walk or use public transport from their accommodation to the school.

-Some schools offer breakfast, other offer full board, while most College schools offer to their students the possibility of opting in or out of a meal plan.
-Accommodation has a practical kitchenette.
+Some schools offer breakfast, others offer full board, while most College schools offer to their students the possibility of opting in or out of a meal plan.
+The accommodation has a practical kitchenette.

 No uniform is required but there is a dress code.

 After lessons, students who are 16 years old, decide what sports and activities they would like to join or not, and when they are doing their homework and individual study.
-That is why a certain maturity and a sense of well-developed responsability is needed.
-In a College school students need a proper management of their own resources and a balance between study time and socialization time.
+That is why a certain maturity and a sense of well-developed responsibility is needed.
+In a College school, students need proper management of their own resources and a balance between study time and socialization time.

-Because the College schools’ area are limited, usually they don’t have their own sports facilities, but they subcontract sports grounds and swimming pools from other institutions in the proximity.
+Because the College schools’ areas are limited, usually they don’t have their own sports facilities, but they subcontract sports grounds and swimming pools from other institutions in the proximity.